crash2burn/lexical_uuid.cr/README.md

 # lexical_uuid.cr

-This is a port of ruby's LexicalUUID.
+This is a port of the ruby library [lexical_uuid](https://github.com/jamesgolick/lexical_uuid).
 It provides a way to go to and from ORDERED v1 UUIDS.

 ## Installation